jarodmeng/git-cheatsheet/cheatsheet.md

     * `git log --graph` displays commits history in a graph.
 It can be used with `--pretty`.

+    * `git log --decorate` shows ref names of any commits shown.

 * `git reset`

     * `git reset HEAD <file>` resets the index entry of `<file>` to its state at